prism/Prism-Extras/README.md

 - Fully configurable wand system - 3 mode choices and per-player personalization means it will work exactly how you want.
 - Rollback or restore events directly, or with a preview mode first.
 - Extremely configurable
-- Works for Bukkit, Spigot, MCPC+, etc - handles as best as possible on modded servers.
+- Works for Bukkit, Spigot, MCPC+, etc
 - Safe command defaults (can be configured), very clean and fun-to-use chat messages.
 - Smartest rollback/restore engine ever.
 - A dozen extra grief management features that *NO* other rollback plugin has.
 - Extremely fast.
 Takes a pounding.
 - Extremely configurable.
 - Dozens of extra features you don't get from other plugins.
-- **Requires MySQL** for best performance. sqlite support available and stable.
+- **Requires MySQL** for best performance.

+## Unmatched FTB Server Support

+We've worked hard with the MCPC+ team to build amazing mod block/item tracking support into Prism.
+Including, but not limited to:

+- Track contents of mod containers and blocks
+- Tracking `container-*`, `item-insert`, `item-remove`, and other item actions for modded containers.
+- Additional tracking of TileEntity data for modded containers

+**You must use recent builds of MCPC+, and MCPC-specific builds of Prism**

 ## Features Detail